loukjsmalbil/DAPT2021Project4/README.md

 ## Necessary Deliverables

 * **Project repository**
-* Your repository must be clean and organized; this means that it must include a **.gitignore**  file that blocks any images and datafiles, a **README file** and also have a functional file structure.
-As template you could use the repository you created  for project2
+* Your repository must be clean and organized; this means that it must include a **README file** and also have a functional file structure.
-* **An empty data folder** with a readme file inside that explains the data set
 * Your README file must clearly include which topic you chose and which are the questions you would like to find an answer to.

 * **Python files Jupyter notebooks**